upsidedownlabs/Chords-Python/README.md

 - [Payal Lakra](https://github.com/payallakra)

-The audio file in game.py is taken from
+The audio file used in `game.py` is sourced from [Pixabay](https://pixabay.com/sound-effects/brass-fanfare-with-timpani-and-windchimes-reverberated-146260/)
-- [Pixabay] (https:pixabaycomsound-effectsbrass-fanfare-with-timpani-and-winchimes-reverberated-146260/)